GriffinCanCode/Builder/source/infrastructure/resilience/README.md

 ## Overview

 This module provides comprehensive resilience mechanisms to prevent cascading failures and resource exhaustion in distributed build systems.
-It combines two complementary patterns:
+It combines two complementary patterns with a modular architecture.

 ### Circuit Breakers